SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 For example, if a parent mentions their child's rights under the Equality Act, they mean schools must make reasonable adjustments under EA 2010.
 Knowing this means you can immediately check whether your school has documented the adjustments in place and evidenced the decision-making process.

-The UN agreement protects learners' rights to education, health, and safety.
-Article 23 focuses on learners with disabilities specifically.
+The UN agreement protects learners' rights to education, health and safety.
+Article 23 focuses specifically on learners with disabilities.

 The Warnock Report (1978) shaped SEND policy.
-It introduced "special educational needs."
-The report recommended integrating learners with disabilities (Warnock, 1978).
+It introduced the term "special educational needs."
+The report recommended integrating learners with disabilities in mainstream schools (Warnock, 1978).
 This integration happened in mainstream schools (Warnock, 1978).

 Acronym Full Term Significance